California Transparency in Supply Chains Act Disclosure

 Enphase Energy, Inc. and its subsidiaries (collectively, "Enphase") strive to achieve and maintain the highest possible standards of corporate integrity and ethical behavior.
 Enphase expects that its suppliers will conduct their businesses not only in a lawful manner but also in compliance with the same high standards of integrity and ethics.

-Enphase also has established a Code of Conduct, which applies to all Enphase personnel, including employees and board members (collectively, "Employees").
-Enphase expects its business partners and contractors to share the general principles stated in the Code of Conduct.
-The Code of Conduct requires Enphase Employees to comply with all applicable laws and regulations, including but not limited to those relating to human trafficking and slavery.
+The Code of Conduct also requires Enphase Employees to comply with all applicable laws and regulations, including but not limited to those relating to human trafficking and slavery.
 While Enphase does not provide specific training on human trafficking and slavery, the Code of Conduct explains that if an Employee needs guidance on a legal or ethical question or has witnessed or has knowledge of an illegal or unethical activity, he or she should consult with or report the matter to his or her supervisor, Enphase’s Compliance Officer, the Compliance Hotline and/or the Audit Committee of Enphase's Board of Directors, depending on the specific circumstances.
 All reports of alleged violations will be investigated by Enphase.
-If the results of an investigation indicate that corrective action is required, the Company will decide the appropriate steps to take, including discipline, dismissal, and possible legal proceedings.
+If the results of an investigation indicate that corrective action is required, Enphase will decide the appropriate steps to take, including discipline, dismissal, and possible legal proceedings.

 It is Enphase’s intention and policy to conduct its business with integrity and to rely on our employees and partners to follow appropriate ethical and legal business practices.
 Enphase takes the issues of slavery and human trafficking very seriously and will continue doing its part by responsibly managing its supply chains in an effort to eradicate human trafficking and slavery.